nilxam/leap_development/data/backports_development_model.md

 ### Staging project checks

-New change will be staged in a staging project, package will have a rebuild there, staging project ensure new change build success and binary RPMs passed installcheck
+New change will be staged in a staging project, package would rebuild in the staging project, new change must build successful and binary RPMs passed installcheck verification

 ## Tools